i was never real, and you’ll never be without me

 Or does the underlying sense of something lost stay with you?

-Does every person and beloved place take a splinter of your love and keep it with them?
+Does the past take a splinter of us and keep it?

-Is that why we go back to these people and places,
+Is that why we go back to people and places,

 In our minds, our dreams, our cars, our phones?